-Detecting Element References»
+Detecting Element References or Composites»

 An element reference is a linked copy of a contour element.
 It shares the same outlines, element guides and pins as the original, but can have its own unique transformations applied to it, as well as it own fill color, stroke color and stroke thickness.
 For instance, the element